-Dr. Dale Wheeler E-mail: inquire@rdc.ab.ca Local calls: 403-342-3400 Toll Free: 1-888-732-4630
+Dr. Dale Wheeler E-mail: inquire@rdc.ab.ca Local calls: 403-342-3400 Toll Free: 1-888-732-4630 ensembles (eg. bands, orchestras) music theatre accompanying, recording artist, studio musician, conductor.

 Music is one of the largest and fastestgrowing industries in North America.
 The following is a short list of opportunities in this field: